Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 **File System Modification (Preferred Method):**

 This method allows direct modification of hardcoded settings without requiring root access.
-It involves extracting the file system onto a Linux machine, mounting it, making the necessary changes, and re-uploading it to the device.
+It involves mounting the file system onto a Linux machine, making the necessary changes, and re-uploading it to the device.
 This process is cleaner, faster, and avoids triggering security mechanisms that occur when using the first method.